Denellyne/Folar/docs/lambdas.md

 ## Declaration

-Lambdas can be declared with or without name, but only if passed as an argument as a unnamed lambda as no way of being called otherwise.
+Lambdas can be declared with or without name, but only if passed as an argument as an unnamed lambda as no way of being called otherwise.

 Lambdas that are represented by the return of the expression are able to be declared without the brackets.